 Welcome to the homepage of the Salt Water Intrusion Meeting

-The growing interest among scientists and water managers reflects the increasing relevance of managing saline groundwaters all around the world, especially in densely populated coastal areas.
-Problems include:
+The long-lived success of the conference series reflects the relevance of managing saline groundwater problems around the world, especially in densely populated coastal areas.
+These include:

 - over-exploitation of water resources, especially in arid and semi-arid areas

-- quality deterioration of the available surface water resources
+- contamination and quality deterioration of water resources